 Make the Best Possible Use of the Light

 A large part of selling your house in the summer involves appealing to the emotions and imagination of potential buyers.
 One way to achieve this is to allow light to flood into your property wherever possible.
 Remove any large drapes, and change dark curtains for lighter shades.
-The careful placement of mirrors and furniture can also add to the bright and spacious image of your home.
+The careful placement of mirrors and furniture can also add to your home’s bright and spacious image.
 Allow as much of the summer sunshine into your home as you can, and you might be surprised at the positive reactions from property buyers.

 Be Flexible with Property Viewings